 COFFEE MILL – Tucked away in the Rehoboth Mews, another fun little alley between Rehoboth and Baltimore Avenues.

-COOTER BROWN’S TWISTED SOUTHERN GRILL – Umbrella seats and tables out on the deck overlooking the corner of Rehoboth Avenue and 1st St.
+COOTER BROWN’S TWISTED SOUTHERN GRILL – Umbrella seats and tables out on the deck high above the corner of Rehoboth Avenue and 1st St.

 CRABBY DICK’S – A cozy, fenced-in patio on the right side of the building.
 Bring on the crabs.